 The distinction between these "DOD Components" and the "military components" is laid out in DoD Instruction 7730.64.
 As a 2018 GAO report put it, the "DOD has defined Fourth Estate organizations as DOD organizations, other than the military services, that have DOD manpower resources."

 These organizations include the Office of the Secretary of Defense, the Joint Staff, DOD field activities, and the combatant commands.
 The list also includes more than two dozen defense agencies, including the Defense Logistics Agency, Defense Finance and Accounting Service, Defense Contract Management Agency, Defense Advanced Research Projects Agency, Missile Defense Agency, and more.

-In 2018, Fourth Estate field activities alone included more than 380,000 employees, according to the GAO's count.
+Fourth Estate field activities alone included more than 380,000 employees in 2018, according to the GAO's count.